O3Spaces

 O3Spaces is a document management system developed by O3Spaces B.V..
-It is built by a team of software engineers based in the Netherlands using OpenOffice.org, StarOffice, and ODF-centric applications as enterprise office and collaboration solutions.
+It is built by a team of software engineers based in the Netherlands using OpenOffice.org, StarOffice, and ODF-centric applications as enterprise office and collaboration services.
 The product is written in Java, and based on the Tomcat server with a PostgreSQL backend (other databases are also supported).
 O3Spaces works by providing users a single web-based team environment, with built-in search capabilities and an optional Desktop Assistant.
 Its search functionality is said to work across PDF, ODF, and Microsoft Office document formats.
 Currently Firefox, Internet Explorer and Safari are supported.

 History

 The first preview release was presented to the public at the 2006 CeBIT tradeshow in Hanover, Germany.